American Academy in Rome. ROME PRIZE FELLOWSHIP PROGRAM

 Research grants for preservation-related projects by mid-career professionals who have an advanced or professional degree and at least ten years experience in historic preservation or related fields, including architecture, landscape architecture, architectural conservation, environmental planning, archaeology, architectural history, and the decorative arts.
 Award: $15,000.
 Deadline: September 15.

 • THE RICHARD BINDER AWARD - For the best proposal exploring the preservation of an existing structure, complex of buildings or genre of building type through addition, renovation or other means for use for a cultural purpose.
 The subject of the submission may be a real project or a polemical exercise; in either case originality is highly valued.
 The proposal must demonstrate that it fosters architectural preservation in the U.S. Eligible applicant must be an architect holding a professional degree or a valid license to practice architecture.
-A paper, lecture, presentation or similar end product suitable for dissemination in an architectural or preservation periodical, a conference, an exhibition, etc. should be completed within 12 months.
 Award: $15,000.
 Deadline: September 15.

 National Trust for Historic Preservation (NTHP).
 JOHANNA FAVROT FUND